STUDENT WORLD WATER FORUM

 Spain often experiences irregular rainfall and regular droughts and to make sure the taps stay on, the country has embraced seawater desalination as an important water source.
 Starting in the sixties on the Canary Islands and expanding to the mainland along the Mediterranean Sea, desalination has evolved from energy-intensive thermal methods to more efficient reverse osmosis systems.
 This paper examines the historical development of Spanish desalination, how it interacts with renewable energy sources such as wind and solar, and its environmental impacts.
 The paper also focuses on the challenges posed by the release of brine and the intake of seawater, both of which affect marine ecosystems through increased salinity, oxygen depletion, and entrainment.
 The paper also includes Spain’s role in using desalination with solar power and creating subsurface intakes to help clean water intakes.
 In time, Spain’s experience highlights the need to integrate desalination within a broader sustainability framework that balances technological progress, ecological protection, and energy efficiency.
 The paper finishes with the idea that while desalination offers resilience in the climate change era, Spain's success in adopting desalination will depend on if it can be environmentally responsible and efficient.

-Why we should study Paleotsunamis in Northern Japan
+Why We Should Study Paleotsunamis in Northern Japan

 Kasai Janvier – Undergraduate - NSU